-We generalize Theorem \ref{point-like-solutions} and \ref{exponential-decay} from the previous part to this infinite dimensional case.
+We generalize Theorem \ref{point-like-solutions} and \ref{exponential-decay} from the previous part to this infinite-dimensional case.
 The main difference is that the topology of $M$ depends on a Sobolev completion of smooth sections, and we need to specify the correct norms used in the estimates.

-The main obstacle in defining a Floer homology for a 3-manifold $\hy$ with cylindrical ends is a compactness issue, and its resolution relies on three inputs:
+The main obstacle in defining a Floer homology for a 3-manifold $\hy$ with cylindrical ends is a compactness problem, and its resolution relies on three inputs:

-\begin{enumerate}[label=(K\arabic*)] \item A uniform upper bound on the analytic energy; \item Finite energy solutions are trivial on $\C\times \Sigma$, namely, they have to be $\C$-invariant up to gauge. \item Finite energy solutions on $\R_s\times \Sigma$ are trivial, namely, they have to be $\R_s$-invariant up to gauge. \end{enumerate}
+\begin{enumerate}[label=(K\arabic*)] \item a uniform upper bound on the analytic energy; \item finite energy solutions are trivial on $\C\times \Sigma$, namely, they have to be $\C$-invariant up to gauge; \item finite energy solutions on $\R_s\times \Sigma$ are trivial, namely, they have to be $\R_s$-invariant up to gauge. \end{enumerate}